Free Church of Scotland (1843–1900): Origins

-The Free Church was formed by Evangelicals who broke from the Establishment of the Church of Scotland in 1843 in protest against what they regarded as the state's encroachment on the spiritual independence of the Church.
-Leading up to the Disruption many of the issues were discussed from an evangelical position in Hugh Miller's widely circulating newspaper The Witness.
-Of the driving personalities behind the Disruption Thomas Chalmers was probably the most influential with Robert Candlish perhaps second.
+The Free Church was formed by Evangelicals who broke from the establishment of the Church of Scotland in 1843 in protest against what they regarded as the state's encroachment on the spiritual independence of the Church.
+Leading up to the Disruption, many of the issues were discussed from an evangelical position in Hugh Miller's widely circulating newspaper The Witness.
+Of the driving personalities behind the Disruption, Thomas Chalmers was probably the most influential, with Robert Smith Candlish perhaps second.
 Alexander Murray Dunlop, the church lawyer, was also very involved.

 The Disruption of 1843 was a bitter, nationwide division which split the established Church of Scotland.
 It was larger than the previous historical secessions of 1733 or 1761.
 The evangelical element had been demanding the purification of the Church, and it attacked the patronage system, which allowed rich landowners to select the local ministers.
 It became a political battle between evangelicals on one side and the "Moderates" and gentry on the other.
 The evangelicals secured passage by the church's General Assembly in 1834, of the "Veto Act", asserting that, as a fundamental law of the Church, no pastor should be forced by the gentry upon a congregation contrary to the popular will, and that any nominee could be rejected by majority of the heads of families.
 This direct blow at the right of private patrons was challenged in the civil courts, and was decided (1838) against the evangelicals.
 In 1843, 450 evangelical ministers (out of 1,200 ministers in all) broke away, and formed the Free Church of Scotland.

-Led by Dr. Thomas Chalmers (1780–1847), a third of the membership walked out, including nearly all the Gaelic-speakers and the missionaries, and most of the Highlanders.
+Led by Dr Thomas Chalmers (1780–1847), a third of the membership walked out, including nearly all the Gaelic-speakers and the missionaries, and most of the Highlanders.
 The established Church kept all the properties, buildings and endowments.
 The seceders created a voluntary fund of over £400,000 to build 700 new churches; 400 manses (residences for the ministers) were erected at a cost of £250,000; and an equal or larger amount was expended on the building of 500 parochial schools, as well as a college in Edinburgh.
 After the passing of the Education Act of 1872, most of these schools were voluntarily transferred to the newly established public school-boards.

 Chalmers' ideas shaped the breakaway group.
 He stressed a social vision that revived and preserved Scotland's communal traditions at a time of strain on the social fabric of the country.
 Chalmers's idealised small equalitarian, kirk-based, self-contained communities that recognised the individuality of their members and the need for co-operation.
 That vision also affected the mainstream Presbyterian churches, and by the 1870s it had been assimilated by the established Church of Scotland.
 Chalmers's ideals demonstrated that the church was concerned with the problems of urban society, and they represented a real attempt to overcome the social fragmentation that took place in industrial towns and cities.